hedygithub/MachineLearning/index.md

 - Cons
     - The Dying ReLU problem: when inputs approach zero, or are negative, the gradient of the function becomes zero, the network cannot perform backpropagation and cannot learn.

-### Softmax
+### Extension: Softmax (Muti-class Activation Function)
 ![](images/softMax.png)
 - Pros
     - Able to handle multiple classes: only one class in other activation functions—normalizes the outputs for each class between 0 and 1, and divides by their sum, giving the probability of the input value being in a specific class.
     - Useful for output neurons—typically: Softmax is used only for the output layer, for neural networks that need to classify inputs into multiple categories.
 - Usage in torch:
-    - _NLLLoss_: The negative log likelihood loss.
+    - [NLLLoss](https://pytorch.org/docs/stable/generated/torch.nn.NLLLoss.html): The negative log likelihood loss.
 It is useful to train a classification problem with C classes.
 The input given through a forward call is expected to contain log-probabilities of each class.
 Obtaining log-probabilities in a neural network is easily achieved by adding a _LogSoftmax_ layer in the last layer of your network.
-    - _CrossEntropyLoss_: If you prefer not to add an extra layer (_LogSoftmax_), you may use _CrossEntropyLoss_ instead. _CrossEntropyLoss_ combines nn.LogSoftmax() and nn.NLLLoss() in one single class.
+    - [CrossEntropyLoss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html): If you prefer not to add an extra layer (_LogSoftmax_), you may use _CrossEntropyLoss_ instead. _CrossEntropyLoss_ combines nn.LogSoftmax() and nn.NLLLoss() in one single class.

 ### Advantages/Disadvantages of Logistic Regression
 **Pros**: